Our Story

 Max Chen

-Max is a sophomore at IMSA.
+Max is a junior at IMSA.
 He enjoys playing guitar, tennis, and debate.
 Outside of Mu Alpha Theta, Max can often be spotted procrastinating at his desk, walking around campus, or studying in random classrooms.
 In his freetime, he enjoys pestering his wing mates and watching anime.

 Our Mission